 She graduated from Purdue University in 2012 with her Bachelor of Science in Material Science Engineering.

-Chelsea began her involvement in FIRST as a student on FIRSTRobotics Competition (FRC) Team 135 in 2007.
-She continued her involvement at the collegiate level in Purdue FIRST Programs serving as the Director of Regional Development, the President for two years, and the Past Presidential Adviser.
+Chelsea began her involvement in FIRST as a student on FIRST Robotics Competition (FRC) Team 135 in 2007.
+She continued her involvement at the collegiate level in Purdue FIRST Programs serving as the Director of Regional Development, President for two terms, and the Past Presidential Adviser.
 She joined the IndianaFIRST board as President in 2013, and transitioned to the Chairman position in 2017.

 Brett Breedlove, CPA